marmales/ExamPlan/README.md

 EDIT Code rafactoring in progress

 Welcome to my first ASP.NET Application.
-It's made all by myself.

 I created this web application for generating exam dates and hours for university.
 The biggest problem to prearrange exam date is collision between exams, in example there is student who has planned exam in Math at the same time as Programming.
 This collision generate more